cjbassi/vim-anywhere/README.md

 Edit text in Vim, Neovim, or Gvim and have it copied to the clipboard when the buffer is closed to be pasted into an application.

+Files are temporarily saved in /tmp/vim-anywhere if you need to go back to them.

 ## Installation

 ### Manual